 Can we help our families in crisis so that their student's needs are met so they can learn in school?

 As the students rise to meet the rigor, can we teach with the tools they need to be competitive with their more affluent peers in college?

 Will teachers be trained to recognize mental health concerns in students while teaching them virtually?

-Thank you to all of you who gave during this campaign.
-We raised over $28,000 for immediate needs at RCHS.
-As we look toward the 2020-2021 school year, RCHS is again facing more budget cuts while trying to respond to new teaching methods due to the pandemic.
+Already this school year since July 2020, Friends has supported programs at RCHS by funding over $20,000 of school related needs.
+We are actively seeking to raise the $30,000 needed for the remainder of the school year.
+This 2020-2021 school year, RCHS is again facing more budget cuts while trying to respond to new teaching methods due to the pandemic.
 We appreciate your help as we strive to keep our school focused on its mission while providing students the supports they need to learn in a new way.